 About North Caspian Project

 The North Caspian Project is the first major offshore oil and gas development in Kazakhstan.
-It covers five fields: Kashagan, Kalamkas-Sea, Kairan, Aktoty, and Kashagan South West.
+It covers three fields: Kashagan, Kairan and Aktoty.

 The giant Kashagan field ranks as one of the largest oil discoveries of the past four decades, with approximately 9-13 billion barrels (1-2 billion tonnes) of recoverable oil.
 The Kashagan reservoir lies 80km offshore from the city of Atyrau in 3-4 meters of water, and is more than 4km deep (4,200 meters).